-We’d love to keep Waterton as more of a hidden gem, but it’s clear that in this year of free park passes, the cat is very definitely out of the bag.
-While Waterton hasn’t gone nearly as viral as some of the other National Parks like Banff, it’s every bit as beautiful and very definitely worth a visit.
+We’d love to keep Waterton as more of a hidden gem, but it’s clear that in this year of free park passes (2017), the cat is very definitely out of the bag.
+While Waterton hasn’t gone nearly as viral as some of the other National Parks in Alberta (/cough/ Banff), it’s every bit as beautiful, wild, peaceful, scenic, & fun and very definitely worth a visit.

 Aside from having some of the best hikes in the Rocky Mountains, Waterton is also a great spot for camping and other activities.
 If you’re already willing to drive to Jasper, then Waterton National Park is a closer and (in my opinion) better option for those of you who live in Calgary.